Storage and Handling of Petroleum Products and Allied Products

 Renewing Applicants

-To renew a licence, applicants must complete and submit:
+To renew a petroleum technician licence, applicants must submit:

-• a copy of their valid relevant accreditation, and
+• a valid copy of their recognized certification or accreditation, and

 LPT Change of Employer

-Send completed applications and supporting documents to the Petroleum Storage Program at petstor@gov.mb.ca.
+Submit the completed application and supporting documents to the Petroleum Storage Program at petstor@gov.mb.ca

 Notice Regarding Cathodic Protection Testing Certification in Manitoba

-• On December 30, 2014, a letter from the Director was sent to all licensed petroleum technicians informing them of the Department’s decision on cathodic protection testing technician certifcation requirements.
+On December 30, 2014, a letter from the Director was issued with the department’s decision on the certification requirements for cathodic protection testing.
 The letter can be found here.

-Where can I find a Licensed Petroleum Tecnician (LPT) to complete my required inspections?
+Where can I find a Licensed Petroleum Technician?

-• There is no requirement to have a licensed petroleum technician (LPT) install, alter or remove these tanks, and
+• There is no requirement to have a licensed petroleum technician install, alter or remove these tanks

-• there is no requirement to have an operating permit for the tanks.
+• There is no requirement to have an operating permit for these tanks

-I have an aboveground tank that holds more than 5000 litres - do I need an inspection and do I need a permit?
+I have an aboveground storage tank that holds more than 5,000 litres.
+Do I need an inspection and do I need a permit?

 Contact